Hardwood Flooring Installation Tips!

 Acclimating your new wood flooring

-Bring your new flooring into your home so that it can acclimate from where the flooring had been stored to what the new rooms normal relative humidity levels are going to be.
-If you install the new flooring right away and it had a higher moisture content within the boards problems can occur later with shrinkage leaving gaps between the boards.
-The opposite can also happen when the flooring is installed with the boards being too dry which then later on can absorb moisture and swell causing the edges to cup and or buckle.
+Bring your new flooring into your home so that it can acclimate from where the flooring had been stored to what the new rooms normal (30-50 %) relative humidity levels are going to be.
+If you install the new flooring right away and it had a higher moisture content within the boards problems can occur later with contraction when the wood flooring dries out leaving gaps between the boards.
+The opposite can also happen when the flooring is installed with the boards being dryer then the new environment is, which then later on can absorb moisture and expand causing the edges to cup and or buckle.
 Normal seasonal changes in relative humidity levels can cause small seams to open and close which is to be expected and considered normal.
-Never store the wood flooring in areas prone to higher or low humidity levels.
+Never store the wood flooring in areas prone to higher or low humidity levels than 30-50%.

-We would highly suggest purchasing a small inexpensive Hygrometer that will monitor your home relative humidity levels.
-If the relative humidity level rises above 60% then air conditioners and/or dehumidifiers should be used to bring the RH down.
-If the RH within the home goes lower than 35 then Humidifiers should be used to bring the RH up.
-Engineered wood flooring is manufactured to reduce movement within the board during higher and/or lower environmental moisture changes.
+We would highly suggest purchasing a small inexpensive hygrometer that will monitor your home relative humidity levels.
+If the relative humidity level rises above 50% then air conditioners and/or dehumidifiers should be used to bring the RH down.
+If the RH within the home goes lower than 30 then Humidifiers should be used to bring the RH up.
+Engineered wood flooring is manufactured to reduce movement within the board during short term higher and/or lower environmental moisture changes.

 When removing old carpet it is easier to pull it up from a corner of the room then fold it over itself 3-4 feet.
 Then using a utility knife cut strips off from the back side of the carpet to discard.
 Once the carpet is removed you will have to pull up and dispose of any carpet pad which is usually stapled down.